stashenergy/react-native-msal/README.md

 // Option 1: Constructor calls an asynchronous init method for you, but you won't know when it's done and can't catch errors const pca = new PublicClientApplication(config);

-// Option 2: Skips init, so you can call it yourself and handle errors const pca = new PublicClientApplication(config, false);
+// Option 2 (RECOMMENDED): Skips init, so you can call it yourself and handle errors const pca = new PublicClientApplication(config, false);
 try {
   await pca.init();